MicrosoftDocs/winrt-api/windows.graphics.display/brightnessoverride_saveforsystemasync_723572109.md

 # Windows.Graphics.Display.BrightnessOverride.SaveForSystemAsync

 ## -description
 Saves the specified brightness override settings by committing these values to user settings.
 Use this method to persist the override settings after overriding stops.
+If a NULL object is passed in, the system turns on auto-brightness.

 ## -parameters